TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

     patch the named member (*attribute*) on an object (*target*) with a mock object.

-    :func:`patch.object` can be used as a decorator, class decorator or a context manager.
+    :func:`patch.object` can be used as a decorator, kundi decorator or a context manager.
 Arguments *new*, *spec*, *create*, *spec_set*, *autospec* and *new_callable* have the same meaning as for :func:`patch`.
 Like :func:`patch`, :func:`patch.object` takes arbitrary keyword arguments for configuring the mock object it creates.

-    When used as a class decorator :func:`patch.object` honours ``patch.TEST_PREFIX`` for choosing which methods to wrap.
+    When used as a kundi decorator :func:`patch.object` honours ``patch.TEST_PREFIX`` for choosing which methods to wrap.

 You can either call :func:`patch.object` with three arguments or two arguments.
 The